acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc4-robotic_arm_telemetry-large_data/README.md

 from(bucket: "air5-eda-uc4-data")
 |> range(start: v.timeRangeStart, stop: v.timeRangeStop)
 ```
-**2. Multi-Axis Current vs. Vibration (Time Series):** this analytic visualizes the relation between current and vibration in the given time range.
+**2. Multi-Axis Current vs. Vibration (Time Series):** this analytic visualizes the relation between multi-axis current and vibration in the given time range.
 Since you have two axes working at once, it is critical to see if a spike in current leads to a spike in vibration.
 Visualization: Combined Time Series graph.
 What to look for: Axis 2 (y-axis: the shoulder) shows much higher current (6A - 8A) than Axis 1 (1A - 2A).
 Use two Y-axes: one for current_amp (Left) and one for vibration_mm_s (Right).